gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 ### The `Nutmeg::Stripe::CardHandler` object

-All the handlers follow a similar pattern: an initializer that holds some data they'll need to do their job, one or more public instance methods that do the work, and a slew of private methods that help them do that work.
+All the handlers follow a similar pattern: an initializer that holds some data they'll need to do their job, one or more public instance methods that do the work of communicating with Stripe's API and updating our `User` record, and a slew of private methods that help them do that work.

 Those public instance method _always_ return an instance of `Nutmeg::Stripe::Response`.

-In the case of the `CardHandler` object, it's an `#add` and a `#remove` methods.
+In the case of our `CardHandler` object, there's a public `#add` method and a public `#remove` method:

 ```rb
 module Nutmeg